About B Grade Cyclist

 About the author

 My name’s Ryan.
 After working as a commercial lawyer, I left the legal industry to pursue a career in the cycling industry.
-I went back to uni to study Sports Media.
-I’m now working as the media and communications manager at Cycling NSW.

 I’ve started this blog to hone my writing skills and to share my enjoyment of bike racing.
 As a Christian, I believe this beautiful sport gives us a glimpse into God’s goodness and generosity – since he created it.
 I hope this blog helps you appreciate that, too.